Nikasa1889/Pytorch-kaggle-right-whale/README.md

 ### General notes

 You need [`git large file storage`](https://git-lfs.github.com/) installed before cloning the project, so large data files (e.g., `train_with_annotations.csv`) can be downloaded automatically.
-If you forgot, you must install git-lfs, then run `$ git lfs fetch` to replace git-lfs pointers by the actual file content.
+If you forgot, you must install git-lfs, then run `$ git lfs pull` to replace git-lfs pointers by the actual file content.

 To prevent wasting time on decoding the jpgs over and over again, I decoded the jpgs into a numpy memmap array.
 The resulting files would take quite a bit of disk space.